Data Protection Agreement

-4.6 Subprocessors: Customer agrees that Secureworks may appoint and use Subprocessors (including without limitation those that may be identified on the subcontractor list posted on the Portal, as updated from time to time) to process the Personal Data in connection with the Services PROVIDED that:
+4.6 Subprocessors: Customer agrees that Secureworks may appoint and use Subprocessors (which are identified on the subprocessor list posted on the Portal, as updated from time to time) to process the Personal Data in connection with the Services PROVIDED that:

 (a) Secureworks puts in place a contract in writing with each Subprocessor that imposes obligations that are (i) relevant to the services to be provided by the Subprocessors and (ii) materially similar to the rights and/or obligations granted or imposed on Secureworks under this DPA; and

 (b) where a Subprocessor fails to fulfil its data protection obligations as specified above, Secureworks shall be liable to the Customer for the performance of the Subprocessor’s obligations.